Chen-Gu/OnOff-Attack-Detection/README.md

 isTimeInterval: Check whether a specific time period is longer than the time period of (tb-ta).

-isOnOffAttack: Check whether the on-off attack occurs when the variable df is large than a threshold.
+isOnOffAttack: Check whether the on-off attack occurs when variable df is larger than a threshold.